DenisBuserski/Git/README.md

     ```
     ![gc-24](git-commands/gc-24.png)

-25. Connect our Local repository with the one in GitHub
+25. Connect your Local repository with the one in GitHub

-    We need a repository in our GitHub.
+    You need a repository in your GitHub.
 To create one follow the steps below:

     Step 1